SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 ### Wiring

 To connect your various components together will require some wiring.
-It is generally recommended to use 26AWG stranded wiring.
+It is generally recommended to use 28AWG stranded wiring.
 If you're thrifty you can salvage the wires out of various disused cables you might have, such as VGA cables, ethernet, or USB.

 Additionally, as an added convenience if you plan on making any extensions, you may want to add connectors so you can have removable extensions.
 Various types of connectors can be used, but the most commonly used are 5 pin JST connectors.
 Others have also used RJ45 ethernet connectors, and USB C.

 ### Cases

 Choosing or designing a case is where you will have the most freedom to choose whatever you like.
 If you have access to a 3d printer you can print some cases for ~$10 worth of filament.
-There are some great [Community-built cases](cases.md), likewise it's worth checking the #diy and #cases channels of our [Discord](https://discord.gg/SlimeVR).
+Resin printed cases are not reccomended due to their brittle nature.There are some great [Community-built cases](cases.md), likewise it's worth checking the #diy and #cases channels of our [Discord](https://discord.gg/SlimeVR).

 There's also the option of buying a small plastic case to fit all of your components.
 Make sure to check dimensions on both pre-bought and 3D printed cases so that it fits your chosen components.

 ### Straps